Carlisle, Iowa Weather

 - What is the rainy season in Carlisle?

-- June is the wettest month with about 5.3 inches of rain on average; the city receives roughly 37 inches annually.
+- May is the wettest month in Carlisle, about 5.4 inches on average; the year totals roughly 37 inches.

 - What is the warmest month in Carlisle?